spratzt/fashion_poc/README.md

 # fashion_poc

-This is just a demo of technical competence.
+This is just a demo.
 The brand names are well known but the data is completely synthetic.